montreyw/Theme-Redesign-and-SEO-Overhaul/README.md

 - [ ] Normalize posts on Videos, Album Reviews and others
 - [ ] Implement Colorful Genre Bar from old.V2
 - [ ] Remove all MP3 links from posts
+- [ ] Ability to play a post's first song right from the posts grid
-- [ ] Ability to play a post's first video or first song right from the posts grid
+- [ ] Ability to play a post's first video right from the posts grid
 - [ ] Finish Schema.org markup
 - [ ] Changes "archives" to "crates" for archive links of tags/categories
 - [ ] New Theme / PHP Infrastructure